githedgehog/docs/docs/user-guide/connections.md

 The `Connection` object represents logical and physical connections between any devices in the Fabric (`Switch`, `Server` and `External` objects).
 It's needed to define all connections between the devices in the Wiring Diagram.

 All connections referencing some switch and device ports.
-Only port naming defined by switch profiles could be used in the wiring diagram for thr switches, NOS (or any other) port names aren't supported.
+Only port naming defined by switch profiles can be used in the wiring diagram for the switches, NOS (or any other) port names aren't supported.
 Server ports aren't validated by the Fabric API other than for uniqueness.
 See the [Switch Profiles and Port Naming](../user-guide/profiles.md) section for more details.